Aberafan Maesteg

-Aberafan Maesteg is a constituency of the House of Commons in the UK Parliament, first contested at the 2024 general election following the 2023 review of Westminster constituencies.
+Aberafan Maesteg is a constituency of the House of Commons in the UK Parliament.
+It was first contested at the 2024 general election following the 2023 review of Westminster constituencies.
 It is currently represented by Stephen Kinnock of the Labour Party, who represented the predecessor constituency of Aberavon from 2015 to 2024.
+He has served as Secretary of State for Wales since 2026.

 Constituency profile

 The seat covers the industrial towns of Port Talbot and Maesteg and a more rural area around the Afan Valley further north.
 Rhondda Valley including Porth and Tonypandy.
 Electoral Calculus characterises the seat as "Traditional", reflecting a working-class population who have largely supported Labour.
 Incomes and house prices are well below UK averages.

 Boundaries

 Under the 2023 review, the constituency was defined as being composed of the following, as they existed on 1 December 2020: